What is TEEN LINE?

 No problem is too small, too large, or too shocking for the TEEN LINE volunteers.

 Abuse, AIDS, alcoholism, depression, divorce, drugs, gangs, homelessness, pregnancy, sexuality, violence, suicide.

 SOME FACTS ABOUT TEEN LINE …

-- The hotline receives almost 10,000 calls each year
+- The hotline receives about 10,000 calls, texts, and emails each year

 - We have provided Suicide Prevention Training to the Los Angeles Police Department’s Juvenile Procedures School since 1996

 - Certified by the American Association of Suicidology (1-800-SUICIDE)

 TEEN LINE is unique …

 Our Teen Listeners have a special ability to understand and empathize with callers because they are teens themselves … they speak their language.
 Resource Associates, all mental health professionals, volunteer their time each night to provide on-site supervision and support to the Teen Listeners, especially important after a particularly traumatic call.